 You can stream DirectTV Now to your computer, iOS or Android devices, Apple TV, Android Fire TV, and Chromecast.

-PlayStation Vue still a possibility
+PlayStation Vue remains a possibility

 Despite reducing its prices, PlayStation Vue continues to be the most expensive of the March Madness-ready streaming services.
-It’s Access monthly package offers 45-plus channels for $40 month—at least in markets where the service includes the majority of local network affiliates.
+Its Access monthly package offers 45-plus channels for $40 month—at least in markets where the service includes the majority of local network affiliates.
 If most of the local broadcasters haven’t agreed to carriage, the monthly fee drops to $30 per month.
 The channel lineup, however, includes CBS along with TBS, TNT and TruTV, so going this route could save you the cost of purchasing an antenna or a CBS All Access subscription if you’re in one of the select areas where the PlayStation Vue has a live local CBS affiliate.

-PlayStation Vue also recently added a multi-view feature, which may further justify paying that little extra.
+PlayStation Vue also includes a multi-view feature, which may further justify paying that little extra.
 It allows you to watch up to three live channels all on one screen, so you can focus on one game while keeping an eye on one or two others at the same time.
 A live score feature will be added soon to PlayStation Vue, as well.

 What about NCAA March Madness Live?

 The NCAA is once again offering all 67 games through the NCAA March Madness Live app.
 In addition to the game streams, the app offers live scores and stats, an interactive bracket, classic March Madness videos, game notifications, and curated social content.
+A new Fast Break feature will provide live streaming “whip-around” coverage of every tournament game during the first two full days of tournament action, including live look-ins, instant highlights, and game commentary.

 As attractive as this options sounds for cord cutters, the claim that you can watch the entire tournament with NCAA March Madness Live is a little misleading.
 Only the CBS broadcasts are available without a cable subscription, and then only on your computer and iOS or Android mobile device.
 To view CBS’s games on your TV, or any of the Turner network broadcasts on any device, you need a cable subscription login.
 Still, it may be worth downloading if you don’t want to miss any of the CBS matchups when you’re away from a TV.